AlexMili/torch-dataframe/doc/01_subset.md

 ### Df_Subset.get_batch(self, no_lines[, class_args])

 Retrieves a batch of given size using the set sampler.
-If sampler needs resetting then the batch will be either smaller than the requested number or nil.
+If sampler needs resetting then the second return statement will be `true`.
+Note that the last batch may be smaller than the requested number when using samplers that require resetting.
+Once you ave retrieved all available examples using one of the resetting samplers the returned batch will be `nil`.

 ```
 ({